openshift/openshift-origin-design/web-console/Storage/OCS/OCS _Installation_Workflow.md

 ![Info note](img/info.png)
 The provider name should be modified according to the Cloud Credentials operator.

-At any point, Admin can switch to YAML by clicking on the “Edit YAML” link in the top right corner of the second radio button.
+At any point, Admin can switch to YAML by clicking on the “Edit YAML” link in the top right corner.
 After switching to YAML, the Admin cannot switch back to the form entry.

 The "Create" button is only enabled once all mandatory fields have been filled with valid input.